 Figure~\ref{fig:cstar_RA3_01_10} shows the time traces of the adjoint fields at the source location which are generated from the optimal trajectories in Cases $B2$ and $C$.
-It is observed that the fluctuation of the adjoint field becomes larger in Case $C$, where the penalty of the sensor speed is taken into account.
-This implies that the smoother trajectory is obtained in exchange for the stabilization of the adjoint field.
+It is observed that the fluctuation of the adjoint field becomes larger in Case $C$, where the penalty of the sensor speed is introduced.
+This implies that the smoother sensor trajectory is obtained by compromising the stabilization of the temporal fluctuation of the adjoint field.
 This is also reflected to the increase of $\epsilon$ in Case $C$ (see, Table~\ref{table:global_matrix}).